Milecastle 65: Description

-Milecastle 65 is on a west-facing slope 150 metres southwest of the hamlet of Tarraby in the City of Carlisle district.
+Milecastle 65 is located about 1 km northwest of the Roman fort of Petriana on a west-facing slope 150 metres southwest of the hamlet of Tarraby in the City of Carlisle district.
 There are no visible remains of the milecastle.
 A Roman altar and a sword were supposedly found near this site in the 19th century.

 To the south, a short section of the Vallum can be seen in the fields, running parallel to the B6264 road.
 It survives as a broad depression 10 metres wide and 0.5 metres deep.

 Excavations

 A trial excavation was conducted at the southwest corner of the milecastle in 1976, following a geophysical survey.
 At least two courses of foundations were found to survive, and the geophysical survey indicated that internal cobble flooring survives as buried remains.
 The milecastle is thought to be of the short axis type.